 Results show that the innovative technologies have a potential to reach a more climate friendly wastewater treatment in Berlin.
 Apart from reduced consumption of electricity at the plant, better energy recovery from sewage sludge is also relevant.
 For the modelled reconstruction of wastewater treatment plant Stahnsdorf, the greenhouse gas footprint could be reduced by up to 72% which is equivalent to 3,700 t CO2-equivalents per year.
 However, the primary goal of wastewater treatment to reliably reach the required effluent targets still has to be guaranteed.
 This will require trials in a larger scale before future implementation of these innovative processes.

-The project is financed by the Berlin Programme for Sustainable Development (BENE) with funds from the European Regional Development Fund and the State of Berlin (funding code 1158-B5-0).
-In addition, Berliner Wasserbetriebe contribute to the project expenses.
+The project was financed within the Berliner Programm for Nachhaltige Entwicklung (BENE) with funding of the European Regional Development Funds and the state of Berlin (Project No. 1158-B5-0).
+Berliner Wasserbetriebe provided additional direct funding.